 Andalucia is the perfect destination to explore on a Caspin Journeys Walking Holiday, where we blend activity and adventure with food, wine and culture!

 If you would like to speak with us to know more about our Andalusia Walking Tour, please write us an email.
-We would be happy to hear from you and help you planning your next adventure!
+We would be happy to help you plan your next adventure!

 Independent arrival to Sevilla where we will meet you at the hotel in the early afternoon – we recommend making use of the excellent high-speed train network (AVE), with trains running to Sevilla from any of Madrid, Barcelona or Málaga (all of which have international airports).